-There is also an extremely handy 2-player Starter-Set called Kick-Off, which was part of Season 3 and is now out of print, but it contains a card pitch, 2 teams and all the tokens and templates you need for games of Guild Ball.
+There is also an extremely handy 2-player Starter-Set called Kick-Off, which was part of Season 3 and is now out of print, but it contains a card pitch, 2 teams, and all the tokens and templates you need for games of Guild Ball.
 If you managed to find a copy, you can print the updated rule and player card from the SFG site.

 If you can’t get hold of Kick-Off, you can purchase third-party mats to represent the pitch, as well as acrylic tokens and templates.
-SFG have also produced themed dice for each Guild and an additional scenery set to vary your games of Guild Ball.
+SFG has also produced themed dice for each Guild and an additional scenery set to vary your games of Guild Ball.

 Guild Ball Guide - Guilds

 Guilds are split into 2 types, Major and Minor.
 Major Guilds have access to 2 Captains and more players.
 Minor Guilds are more restrictive in their player choice.
 All Minor Guilds have an associated Major Guild, and they are able to use some players from that.

 - Alchemist - The Alchemists have lots of area of effect options, love to cause conditions on players by making them move through dangerous areas.